- General breastfeeding info

-Nutritional Support of the Very Low Birth Weight Infant – Quality Improvement Toolkit (February 2004) from the California Perinatal Quality Care Collaborative.
+Nutritional Support of the Very Low Birth Weight Infant – Quality Improvement Toolkit (Revised December 2008) from the California Perinatal Quality Care Collaborative.
 “This first part of a two section Toolkit is designed to provide background information regarding the importance of nutrition and human milk in the VLBW population, and to optimize human milk production and utilization.”

 Nutritional Support of the Very Low Birth Weight Infant (February 2005) from the California Perinatal Quality Care Collaborative, by David Durand MD, William Rhine MD, Jane Morton MD, David Wirtshafter MD, Nancy E. Wight MD, IBCLC.
 This Toolkit has many resources for both health care professionals and parents.

 Recommendations for Minimizing Cytomegalovirus (CMV) Exposure in Breastmilk-Fed Very Low Birth Weight (VLBW) Preterm Infants by Nancy E. Wight MD, IBCLC, FABM, FAAP (February 2005)

 Combining hand techniques with electric pumping increases the caloric content of milk in mothers of preterm infants by J Morton, RJ Wong, et al., from Journal of Perinatology (2012) 32: 791–796

 Post-discharge nutrition for the breastfed former NICU infant by Nancy E. Wight, MD, FAAP, IBCLC